What on earth have I been doing.

 Often Bird photography is just like this.

-All day nothing happens and one becomes reconciled with the feelings of disappointment only to have victory at the last possible moment and this folks, brings the bird photographer out after that hard to get bird time and time again.
+All day nothing happens and one becomes reconciled with the feelings of disappointment only to have victory at the last possible moment and this folk, brings the bird photographer out after that hard to get bird time and time again.

 To have this Bird respond to the caller land right in front of us in wonderful soft light was the highlight of October for me.